MDTheGame/asOS/README.md

 ## 1. Information
 The **sub-system** for Windows, **based on C.** Inspired by the `Absolute Solver` from `Murder Drones`.

 asOS is a lightweight command-line interface (CLI) designed to provide a simple and efficient way to interact with your system.
-It offers a set of commands for file management, directory navigation, and running external programs.
+It offers a set of commands for file management, directory navigation, user management, and running external programs.

 ------